Tag: web development

 AddType application/x-httpd-php .jpg

-This tells Apache to process .jpg files as PHP scripts.
-The attacker can then execute their malicious code simply by accessing malicious.jpg via a browser.
+Apache will treat all .jpg files in that directory as PHP scripts.
+The attacker can then execute the malicious code by accessing https://yourdomain.com/uploads/malicious.jpg.

 Options +Indexes

-Another common tactic is disabling security features like file execution restrictions.
-For example, if you’ve configured your server to block PHP execution in the upload directory, an attacker could bypass this by adding a malicious .htaccess file that re-enables PHP execution.
+Even if you’ve configured your server to block PHP execution in upload directories, an attacker can re-enable it by uploading a malicious .htaccess file with the following directive:

 1. Disable PHP Execution

-The most effective way to prevent attackers from executing malicious PHP code in your upload directory is to disable PHP execution entirely.
-You can do this by creating a .htaccess file in the upload directory with the following content:
+The most critical step is to disable PHP execution in your upload directory.
+Create an .htaccess file in the upload directory with the following content:

 php_flag engine off

-💡 Pro Tip: If you’re using Nginx instead of Apache, you can achieve the same result by configuring your server block to deny PHP execution in the upload directory.
+Alternatively, if you’re using Nginx, you can achieve the same result by adding this to your server block configuration:

 $allowed_types = ['image/jpeg', 'image/png', 'image/gif'];